-1) The applicable maximum limit shall be 15 percent of the common equity tier 1 capital of the creditor Institution's Total Capital.

-2) The aforementioned limit shall not apply only in the case of those Institutions that acquire the status of Local Systemically Important Multiple Banking Institutions or Global Systemically Important Banks as provided in these provisions, in the calendar year following the year in which they were part, without such status, of the respective Large Exposures.
-Such exception shall prevail for up to one calendar year following the year in which the respective Institutions or Global Systemically Important Banks on Local Systemically Important Multiple Banking Institutions or Global Systemically Important Banks on the web page of the Commission or the Financial Stability Board (FSB), as applicable.
+- a) The applicable maximum limit shall be 15 percent of the common equity tier 1 capital of the creditor Institution's Total Capital. - b) The aforementioned limit shall not apply only in the case of those Institutions that acquire the status of Local Systemically Important Multiple Banking Institutions or Global Systemically Important Banks as provided in these provisions, in the calendar year following the year in which they were part, without such status, of the respective Large Exposures.
+Such exception shall prevail for up to one calendar year following the year in which the respective Institution is included in the list of entities published as Local Systemically Important Multiple Banking Institutions or Global Systemically Important Banks on the web page of the Commission or the Financial Stability Board (FSB), as applicable.
 In this case, during such twelve-month period, Institutions shall comply with the maximum limit of 25 percent set forth in the second paragraph of this article.